borteo/ng-weather/README.md

 * We get the tools we depend upon via `npm`, the [node package manager](https://www.npmjs.org/).
 * We get the angular code via `bower`, a [client-side code package manager](http://bower.io/).
-* `gulp` concatenates JavaScript, compiles Sass and move html files into dist/ [The streaming build system](http://gulpjs.com/).
+* `gulp` concatenates JavaScript, compiles Sass and move HTML files into dist/ [The streaming build system](http://gulpjs.com/).

 I have preconfigured `npm` to automatically run `bower` so we can simply do: